xpqz/dyalog-docs/dotnet-interface/docs/aplscript/creating-net-classes.md

 Within a `:Class` definition block, you may define private functions and public functions.
 A public function is one that is exposed as a method and may be called by a client that creates an instance of your class.
 Public functions must have a section of *declaration* statements.
 Other functions are purely internal to the class and are not directly accessible by a client application.

-The declaration statements for public functions perform the same task for an `APLScript` that is performed using the .NET Properties dialog box, or by executing SetMethodInfo in the Dyalog APL Session, prior to creating a .NET assembly.
+The declaration statements for public functions perform the same task for an `APLScript` that is performed using the .NET Properties dialog box, or by executing SetMethodInfo in the Dyalog Session, prior to creating a .NET assembly.
 The following declaration statements may be used.
 ```apl
       :Access Public
 ```